lana855/Pathfinding-Game/README.md

 1. **Start the Game**: After entering your name, a random grid will be generated.
 2. **Navigate the Grid**: You will be prompted to input `(x y)` coordinates step-by-step.
 Each point you enter will be checked to ensure it's valid (within the grid, not a wall, and consecutive to the last point).
-3. **Reach the End**: When you reach the end point, the game checks if your path matches the shortest path found by Dijkstra’s algorithm.
+3. **Reach the End**: When you reach the end point, the game checks if your path matches the hidden path found by Dijkstra’s algorithm.
 4. **Unlock Hidden Achievement**: If your path is correct, a hidden achievement (a heart-shaped ASCII art) is displayed.

 ## Features and Functions